genevate/style_guides/programming/languages/ruby/rspec.md

 ## General

 - Use the following steps for writing a spec:
-  - **Arrage**: This is where you define your subject and supporting depedencies to be tested.
+  - **Arrage**: Define the subject and supporting dependencies to be tested.
-  - **Execute**: This is where you execute the subject under test.
+  - **Execute**: Execute the subject under test.
-  - **Expect**: The last, and final, line of your spec then verifies what you tested matches your expectation.
+  - **Expect**: The last, and final, line which verifies what was tested matches expectation.
-- Use Coderay (i.e. `bundle install coderay`) to produce colorized output when running specs.
 - Use `let` to define common objects used across multiple specs.
 Doing this provides the following
   benefits:
   - Provides a helpful error mesage if the object is not defined, missing, mispelled, etc. versus a